 Historic Preservation Commission

-The City Council is seeking applications for non-paying volunteer's to serve on the Historic Preservation Commission.
+The City Council is seeking applications for one volunteer to serve on the Historic Preservation Commission.

 The following non-paying positions are open: